aimms/documentation/dataexchange/api.rst

 	:param fileName: name of the file from which the content of the stream needs to be read.
 	:param base64: (optional) argument indicating whether the content of the memory stream should be base64-encoded

+.. js::function:: dex::ReadStreamFromFile

+	Read the content of a file into a memory stream.

+	:param streamName: name of memory stream to write content to
+	:param fileName: name of the file from which the content of the stream needs to be read.
+	:param base64: (optional) argument indicating whether the content of the memory stream should be base64-encoded

+.. js::function:: dex::StreamLength

+	Return the size of the content of a memory stream

+	:param streamName: name of memory stream

+.. js::function:: dex::Base64EncodeStream

+	Replace the content of a stream by the base64 encoded content currently in the memory stream.

+	:param streamName: name of memory stream to base64 encode

+.. js::function:: dex::Base64DecodeStream

+	Replace the content of a stream by the base64 decoded content currently in the memory stream.

+	:param streamName: name of memory stream to base64 decode

+.. js::function:: dex::RegexReplaceStream

+	Replace the content of a stream by content currently in the memory stream with all regular expression replacements applied to it.

+	:param streamName: name of memory stream to base64 decode
+	:param regexIdentifier: string parameter defined over a set of regular expressions holding the replacement text for each regular expression

 Generators
 ----------